-- Medications: Some prescription medications for high blood pressure, depression, spinal cord injury, diabetes and other conditions can cause temporary impotence by interfering with the nerve impulses or blood flow to the penis.
-Doctors may be able to adjust the dosage of a drug or change the medication to reverse or minimize the problem.
+Medications.
+Some prescription medications for high blood pressure, depression, spinal cord injury, diabetes and other conditions can cause temporary impotence by interfering with the nerve impulses or blood flow to the penis.
+Our medical professionals may be able to adjust the dosage of a drug or change the medication to reverse or minimize the problem.

 Smoking.
 A recent study at the New England Research Institute in Watertown, Massachusetts, found that impotence was equally common among smokers and non-smokers in general.
 However, among men with certain health problems, those who smoked were much more likely to have potency problems.
 For example, 56 percent of smokers with heart disease were completely impotent compared with only 21 percent of non-smokers with the disease.

 Alcoholism.
 Excessive alcohol consumption disrupts hormone levels and can lead to nerve damage.
 This type of impotence may be reversible or permanent depending on the severity of the nerve damage.
 Some clinical studies suggest about 25 percent of all alcoholics become impotent--even after they stop drinking.

 Hormone Imbalance.
 Abnormal testosterone levels are rare, but they can cause impotence.
 In addition, other illnesses, such as kidney failure and liver disease, can disrupt the balance of hormones.

 MY MEN'S CLINIC in Baltimore is dedicated to helping patients achieve Stronger Erections and better Sexual Performance.

 We are not just some ED Doctor